iiankehn/site/README.md

-# This is the Iian Kehn (dot) com repository.
-It is hosted by Azure Static Web Apps.
+# Welcome to Iian Kehn (dot) com
+This page is for reference purposes only.
+The website is hosted on Microsoft Azure.